 Manchester United vs Liverpool will always be one of the biggest fixtures in the English football calendar, regardless of the contrasting fortunes of the two teams.

-There is nothing better than a win over United in their own back yard for Liverpool supporters, so here is a look back at some of the occasions where The Reds have sent their fiercest rivals packing.
+Even so, there is still nothing better than a win over United in their own back yard for Liverpool supporters, so here is a look back at some of the occasions when The Reds have sent their fiercest rivals packing.

 MANCHESTER UNITED 1 LIVERPOOL 2: MARCH 1990